ACCLAB/DABEST-python/README.md

 6.  **Miscellaneous Improvements & Adjustments**

     - **Numba for Speed Improvements**: We have included Numba to speed up the various calculations in DABEST.
-This should make the calculations faster and more efficient.
-Importing DABEST may take a little longer than before, and a progress bar will appear during the import process to show the calculations being performed.
-Once imported, loading and plotting data should now be faster.
+Precalculations will be performed during import, which will help speed up the subsequent loading and plotting of data.

     - **Terminology Updates**: We have made several updates to the documentation and terminology to improve clarity and consistency.
       For example:

+      - Plot arguments have been adjusted to bring more clarity and consistency in naming.
+Arguments relating to the rawdata plot axis will now be typically referred to with ‘raw’ while arguments relating to the contrast axis will be referred to with ‘contrast’.
+For example, ‘raw_label’ replaces ‘swarm_label’ and ‘bar_label’.
+The various kwargs relating to each different type of plot (e.g., swarmplot_kwargs) remain unchanged.
-      - The method to utilise the Deltas’ g effect size is now via the `.hedges_g.plot()` method now rather than creating a whole new `Delta_g` object as before.
+      - The method to utilise the Deltas’ g effect size is now via the .hedges_g.plot() method rather than creating a whole new Delta_g object as before.
 The functionality remains the same, it plots hedges_g effect sizes and then the Deltas’ g effect size alongside these (if a delta-delta experiment was loaded correctly).

     - **Updated Tutorial Pages**: We have updated the tutorial pages to reflect the new features and changes.
-The tutorial pages are now more comprehensive and hopefully more intuitive!
+The tutorial pages are now more comprehensive and (hopefully!) more intuitive!

     - **Results Dataframe for Delta-Delta and Mini-Meta Plots**: A results dataframe can now be extracted for both the delta-delta